mireshghallah/VGG-face-preprocess-download-postprocess/README.md

 # VGG-face-preprocess-download-postprocess
-Acquire vgg-face dataset completely, with pre and post processing.
+Acquire vgg-face dataset completely, with pre and post processing and a sample dataset loader script.

 # Step 1: